 If the father is not available for the test, you must wait until the baby is born in order to continue your paternity search.

-In the event that the doubt of paternity would relate to presumed fathers coming from the same family.
-You cannot take this test.
-You need to wait for the birth of the baby and make a simple paternity test.
+In the event that the doubt of paternity relates to presumed fathers coming from the same family, you cannot take this test.
+You should wait for the baby to be born and do a simple paternity test.

-You must be at minimum 9 weeks of amenorrhea (7 weeks of pregnancy) for the blood test.
+You must be at at least 9 weeks of amenorrhea (7 weeks of pregnancy) for the blood test.

 The longer you wait, the more likely you are to have enough of the baby's DNA in your blood to test.